 “My most favorite stop of all was the Wildlife Animal Safari Park, where Maya and I petted a baby leopard and other wonderful animals.
 The drive along the Oregon and California coastline, on our way to South San Francisco, was also magnificent.
 All in all, I am very happy that I saw such wonderful towns, cities and waters along the route,” says Joan.

 They arrived in Northern California and as planned, Joan moved in with her son.
 But the genie was out of the bottle.
-A few months later, Maya and Ryan saw their family matriarch was happier.
-Now, she was living a freer, nomadic lifestyle in the RV.
-After discussing it over with each other, the couple agreed that Joan should live with them – but definitely not in their Leprechaun.
+Joan was so much happier when she was traveling.
+A few months later, Maya and Ryan agreed that Joan should live with them – but definitely not in their Leprechaun.
 “It’s a 150 square-foot studio apartment on wheels,” wrote Maya in her blog.
 “It worked for a month while we took her on a trip.
 But it was starting to wear thin towards the end; therefore it’s a shortcut to driving us all insane if we tried to live in it.”

 Reversing Minimalism for the Greater Good